 The rest of this paper is organized as follows.
 Section \ref{sec:2} presents the system model and the formulation of the UoI-scheduling problem.
 Section \ref{sec:3} introduces the RMAB formulation and the basic concepts of the Whittle index policy.
 Section \ref{sec:singlebandit} studies the single-bandit problem and develops useful properties for later development.
 Section \ref{sec:index} establishes the indexability of our RMAB.
-Section \ref{sec:simul} develops an iterative algorithm to compute the Whittle index.
+Section \ref{sec: alg} develops an iterative algorithm to compute the Whittle index.
+Section \ref{sec:discussion} studies a special case and discusses possible directions for future work.
 Section \ref{sec:simul} presents simulation results that demonstrate the excellent performance of our method.
 Finally, Section \ref{sec:con} concludes this paper.